Bartlesville Radio » News » AG Hunter Files Felony Charges on Roofing Contractor

 The four felony counts against Chad Davis, 38, come after the Attorney General’s Office filed three prior felony charges against him in February.
 You can find the report from Bartlesville Radio's Max Gross in Feb.
 2019 here.

-In all seven charges, investigators allege Davis followed the same pattern of fraudulent behavior by using his company, Storm Shield Roofing and Restoration, to solicit customers, including several senior citizens, under the guise of roof replacements or repairs that he then refused to complete or refund payment made.
+In all seven charges, investigators allege Davis followed the same pattern of fraudulent behavior by using his company, Storm Shield Roofing and Restoration, to solicit customers, including several senior citizens, under the guise of roof replacements or repairs that he then refused to complete or refund payments that were made.
 Authorities say in both cases, Davis took around $40,000 from the victims.

 All of the charges have been filed in Washington and Oklahoma counties, where the crimes were allegedly committed.